Evolution of the Dutch colonial empire: Dutch East India Company (VOC)

 The VOC name came from the Dutch East Indies Company (Vereenigde Oost-Indische Compangnie).
 This trading company was founded in the Dutch Republic, started in 1602 to protect their trade along the Indian Ocean.
 The VOC main trade location was in Indonesia.
 The company became the only power of the peninsula.
-According to the Dutch colonial archive, the communication between Batavia and the government in Hague were distinguished during the British attacks on the VOC.
+According to the Dutch colonial archive, the communication between Batavia and the government in Hague were disrupted during the British captured and occupied the Dutch East Indies.
 However, it was restored when Java returned to the Dutch in 1816, after five years under British rule.
 The structure of the company factories was to control the supplies of some products such as cloves, nutmeg and mace.
 They used a forceful system as a form of tax, to control the locals to sell at a set price.
 The purpose of this system was to bring all these products to Europe; and VOC profits were only for the company not to the indigenous traders.